programminghistorian/ph-submissions/en/drafts/originals/designing-a-timeline-tabletop-simulator.md

 ## Printing Cards with nanDECK

 nanDECK can print your deck in a multitude of ways.
-Each card generated by the program can be saved as a separate graphical image or, as described above, the deck can be printed to a single PDF for printing, assembling, cutting, and gluing together.
-As the common practice of game design involves rounds of observed play-testing that inform iterative changes to a game's design, nanDECK's ability to easily re-generate variations of a deck of cards is well-appreciated (Ludology).
+Each card generated by the program can be saved either as a separate graphical image or as a single PDF for printing, assembling, cutting, and gluing together.
+Since the common practice of game design involves multiple rounds of observed play-testing that inform iterative changes to a game's design, nanDECK's ability to easily re-generate variations of a deck of cards is valuable (Ludology).

-Before you can print your deck, you first must select the 'Validate Deck' button to have nanDECK check the syntax of your script to ensure that it is valid.
+Before you can print your deck, you first must select the 'Validate Deck' button to check the syntax of your script and ensure that it is valid.
 After your script has been validated, you can press the 'Build Deck' button to generate your deck of cards from the script.
-Then, you can use the'Print Deck' button to have nanDECK generate your deck as a PDF file for printing.
+Finally, you can use the'Print Deck' button to have nanDECK generate your deck as a PDF file for printing.

 There is also the option to have your cards printed professionally.
 The creator of nanDECK has established a formal relationship with _Game Crafter,_ an American print-on-demand company that specializes in producing cards and other tabletop game components.
 There is a button on the nanDECK interface panel that starts the process to upload of nanDECK files to the _Game Crafter_ site for future printing of single sets and limited runs.

-At this point it is worth noting that, in general, commercial publishers will not print any images that they believe are under somebody else’s copyright even if the game is intended for personal or educational use and not for commercial sale.
-Even though my local history version of Timeline was primarily drawn from public domain sources or from collections that had clear licenses that allowed for re-use, many of the images that I wanted to use in my cards fell under copyright.
-This means that there is a good chance that a commercial publisher might not want to publish even a single copy of my game.
+Commercial publishers will not typically print any images that they believe are under somebody else’s copyright, even if the game is intended for personal or educational use rather than for commercial sale.
+Even though my local history version of Timeline was primarily drawn from public domain sources or from collections that had clear licenses allowing for re-use, many of the images that I wanted to use in my cards fell under copyright.
+As a result, there is a good chance that a commercial publisher might not want to publish even a single copy of my game.

 But there are other ways to bring people together to play our new game.

 ## Printing Digital Cards for Tabletop Simulator

 nanDECK also provides tight integration with another platform called _Tabletop Simulator_.  _Tabletop Simulator_ is a physics sandbox where up to ten players can manipulate and play with digital game pieces. [_Tabletop Simulator_](https://www.tabletopsimulator.com/) is available on [Steam](https://store.steampowered.com/app/286160/Tabletop_Simulator/) currently for $19.99 USD.

 While _Tabletop Simulator (TTS)_ is not the only digital platform that allows people to gather in front of a shared screen instead of a shared table to play cards and board games, it is a well-known title used by game designers for observing and testing with players who may be physically dispersed around the world.
-In essence, once you understand and able to import your cards into TTS, you will enable your game to become a video game, with no rule-coding necessary.
+In essence, once you understand how to import your cards into TTS, your game can become a video game, with no rule-coding necessary.

-TTS requires image files for each side of a deck to be in a a standardized format so that it can parse the image into cards and nanDECK can generate cards in this format, after some modifications are made.
-A normal card deck will have an illustration on the card 'back' and information and symbols on the card 'face' (such as the 4 of Clubs).
-In our version of _Timeline_ our card face will have a 'fact', a year, and an illustration, and the back of the card will have a 'fact', illustration, and no 'year'. nanDECK is able to generate both types of cards for use in _Tabletop_Simulator_, and the process is the same.
-First the front side of deck is generated as a single image and back side is generated as a single image.
+TTS requires image files for each side of a deck to be in a a standardized format so that it can parse the image into cards. nanDECK can generate cards in this format, after some modifications are made.
+A normal card deck will have an illustration on the card 'back' (such as a mosaic pattern), while information and symbols will appear on the card 'face' (such as the 4 of Clubs).
+In our version of _Timeline_, our card face will have a 'fact', a year, and an illustration, while the back of the card will have a 'fact', illustration, and no 'year'. nanDECK is able to generate both types of cards for use in _Tabletop_Simulator_ through the same process.
+First the front side of deck is generated as a single image and then the back side is generated as a single image.

-To do this, it is necessary split our original spreadsheet into two parts.
+To do this, it is necessary to split our original spreadsheet into two parts.
 The first spreadsheet needed to generate the deck's 'face' will have columns for facts, images and years.
-This spreadsheet will not have duplicate entries missing years; those rows will need to be cut and added to a new, separate spreadsheet with columns for 'Fact' and 'Image' but not 'Year.'
+This spreadsheet will not have duplicate entries missing years; those rows will need to be cut and added to a new, separate spreadsheet with columns for 'Fact' and 'Image', but not 'Year.'
 Now it is necessary to run two variations of the code described above.

 First, we need change our script to reflect that we are using a new file to generate only half the deck: